kirezibana/news-highlight-app/README.md

  python3.6 manage.py server
 ```
 * Run ```chmod +x start.sh``` follwoed by ``` ./start.sh ``` while in the project folder to start the project.

+* Once started, the project can be accessed on your localhost using the address: ``` localhost:5000 ```.
+* Alternatively the application can be accessed by visiting